mcpar-land/mcpar-land.github.io/posts/2023-07-16_new_personal_website.md

 I'm also just eager to write more on here in general.
 Reading the stuff from resources like [Hundred Rabbits](https://100r.co/site/home.html) and [Permacomputing](https://permacomputing.net/) has lit a fire under me for software dev outside of the current commercial model.

 Moving off of the FAANG / Microsoft services that are interested in turning my code and/or writing into AI training fodder is never going to be a complete project, but shifting away from them will be an ongoing project for me.
+Maybe [Neocities](https://neocities.org/) is a good host for the future.

 ---